DafnyVSCode/Dafny-VSCode/client/README.md

 # Dafny for Visual Studio Code

-This extension adds support of _Dafny_ to Visual Studio Code.
+This extension adds _Dafny_ support to Visual Studio Code.

 ## Features